What is Brahman? How Can Formless Consciousness Be Known? (109)

 • Acalam:

 • Brahman doesn’t move because it is already all-pervading/everywhere.
-Only a limited form needs to move from place A to place B.
+Only a limited form needs to move from here to there.

 • Sarvatrāgam:

-• OBJECTION: If Brahman is everywhere all-the-time, then how do we explains the presence of objects which come-and-go?
-Mithya.
+• Like Space, the Final Reality is all-pervading.
+It obtains everywhere.
+But if Brahman is everywhere all-the-time and never moves (acalam), then how do we explains the presence of objects which come-and-go?
+Objects and Brahman enjoy a satya-mithya relationship.

 • Kūtastham: (Nirvikaram)